Geranium

 Blends Well With: Bergamot, Chamomile, Clary Sage, Clove, Cypress, Ginger, Grapefruit, Jasmine,Juniper, Lemon, Mandarin, Neroli, Palmarosa, Patchouli

-Of Interest: Can be used as a culinary seasoning.
-Geranium was brought to Europe (Italy, Spain and France) in the late 17th century and became popular for its rose-like scent during the Victorian era
+Of Interest: Geranium was brought to Europe (Italy, Spain and France) in the late 17th century and became popular for its rose-like scent during the Victorian era.

 Safety Data: Avoid while pregnant.
 May be a skin irritant.
 Do not use while taking pharmaceutical medications, particularly women who are taking hormone replacement therapy as geranium can amplify the effects.
 Geranium may lower blood sugar, and should be avoided if one is hypoglycemic.